amfry/SoftSysUnravel/Reports/report.md

 ## Abby Fry and Nathan Estill

 ### Project Goals
 Our project goal is to create a program that can run multiple threads on an Arduino Uno.
 Our minimum goal was to understand how protothreading works and have a small program that utilizes multi-threading to make two things update simultaneously on an Arduino.
-We decided to implement our protothreads in the context of creating a simple "bike light."
-Our "bike light" was made up of 3 LEDs that could be toggled through with a button.
+We decided to implement our protothreads in the context of creating a simple bike light.
+Our bike light was made up of 3 LEDs that could be toggled through with a button.

 After completing our minimum goal, we focused on learning more about the stack and how the library we used utilized the stack to make multi-threading possibly on the Arduino.
 Our ultimate goal was to be able move the stack pointer for each of the threads and have the thread run at a new point in address space.